50to5-Automation-AI/50to5-core/README.md

 - **ClickUp**: For task management and project tracking.
 - **Zapier**: For automating workflows and integrating various apps.
 - **Custom Code**: Leveraging Large Language Models (LLMs) via llama-index and agent tools (TBC).

+## How We Use LLM's:
+Our workflows are orchestrated and distributed across teams through a state management service that initializes the environment and monitors performance.
+These metrics are collected to train an agent policy, reward, and action mechanism for Reinforcement Learning.

+LLMs are utilized to address the perennial problem of interdepartmental communication and provide future recommendations based on current and historical data.
+Data quality and consistency remain critical in all our projects.

+Today and tonight, we've been evaluating a finely tuned version of OpenAI's gpt-4o-mini.
+Training is ongoing using both traditional and evolving benchmarks.
+The performance of these models, which are orders of magnitude smaller than foundation models, is outstanding.

 ## Core Automatable Tasks 📝